 If you want to get more visitors to your website, common marketing wisdom is to create lots of new content to seduce search engines.
-But as a freelancer, you don’t have time to create endless content and to run your business.
+But as a creator, you don’t have time to create endless articles and to run your business.
 So without a whole marketing team, how can you make best use of content marketing without working 90 hour weeks?

 The answer is to rethink the type of content you’re creating.
 Rather than feeling the pressure to publishing something (… anything…) every week to keep your website fresh, spend some time planning valuable evergreen content that can become a permanent asset to your site, showing your expertise and drawing in your perfect potential customers.